-- Nuclear data services to domestic users - Communications channel to foreign and international centres for data and information exchange.
+- Nuclear data services to domestic users

+- Communications channel to foreign and international centres for data and information exchange.

+2. Reaction Data:
-- Compilation of numerical data and related information for nuclear reaction data measurements published in Korea. - Compilation of bibliographic references to microscopic nuclear reaction data and related data, as published in Korea.

-B. Unique responsibilities with in the Network

-Provision of nuclear data services to Korean users

-C. Outside the scope of the Network:
+- Compilation of numerical data and related information for nuclear reaction data (for EXFOR) measured in Korea. - Compilation of bibliographic references to microscopic nuclear reaction data and related data (CINDA), published by Korean scientists.
+B. Unique responsibilities with in the Network Provision of nuclear data services to Korean users C. Outside the scope of the Network: